luk4z7/go-concurrency-guide/README.md

     * 4 - Because we’re the one who decides when the channel gets closed, we remove the risk of panicing by closing a channel more than once.
     * 5 - We wield the type checker at compile time to prevent improper writes to our channel.

+The creation of channel owners explicitly tends to have greater control of when that channel should be closed and its operation, avoiding the delegation of these functions to other methods/functions of the system, avoiding reading closed channels or sending data to the same already finalized

 ```go
 chanOwner := func() <-chan int {
     resultStream := make(chan int, 5)